 Returning to work

-How long it will take for you to return to work will depend on how you feel and what sort of work you do.
+How long it will take for you to return to work depends on how you feel and what sort of work you do.

-If your job does not involve manual work or heavy lifting, it may be possible to return after four to eight weeks.
+If your job doesn't involve manual work or heavy lifting, it may be possible to return after four to eight weeks.

 Don't drive until you're comfortable wearing a seatbelt and can safely perform an emergency stop.

-This can be anything from between three and eight weeks after your operation.
+This can be anything from three to eight weeks after your operation.
 You may want to check with your GP that you are fit to drive before you start.

-Some car insurance companies require a certificate from a GP stating that you are fit to drive.
+Some car insurance companies require a certificate from a GP stating that you're fit to drive.
 Check this with your car insurance company.

 Exercise and lifting

 Walking is always recommended, and you can swim after your wounds have healed.
-Don't try to do too much, because you will probably feel more tired than usual.
+Don't try to do too much, because you'll probably feel more tired than usual.

-After a hysterectomy, it's generally recommended that you don't have sex until any vaginal discharge has stopped and you feel comfortable and relaxed, or after a minimum of six weeks.
+After a hysterectomy, it's generally recommended that you don't have sex until your scars have healed and any vaginal discharge has stopped, which usually takes at least four to six weeks.
+As long as you're comfortable and relaxed, it's safe to have sex.

-You may experience some vaginal dryness, particularly if you have had your ovaries removed and you are not taking HRT.
+You may experience some vaginal dryness, particularly if you've had your ovaries removed and you're not taking HRT.

-Many women also experience an initial loss of sexual desire (libido) after the operation, but this usually returns once they have fully recovered.
+Many women also experience an initial loss of sexual desire (libido) after the operation, but this usually returns once they've fully recovered.

 At this point, studies show that pain during sex is reduced and that strength of orgasm, libido and sexual activity all improve after a hysterectomy.

 You no longer need to use contraception to prevent pregnancy after having a hysterectomy.
-However, you will still need to use condoms to protect yourself against sexually transmitted infections (STIs).
+However, you'll still need to use condoms to protect yourself against sexually transmitted infections (STIs).